francoameri/home-lab/v2/unifi.md

 ## SSIDs

-Three SSIDs, one per client-facing VLAN:
+Three SSIDs, one per client-facing VLAN, all broadcast from the U7 Lite:

 - **Primary trusted network** → TRUSTED (VLAN 20).
 - **Guest network** → GUEST (VLAN 50), with guest isolation enabled at the SSID level in addition to the firewall-level isolation on the VLAN itself — belt and suspenders.